- This post contains affiliate links. Read more here.

 Find on AmazonBest Handheld Carpet Rake for Small Areas: Eco-Friendly Carpet Cleaner

 This eco-friendly carpet cleaner comes as a set, with two handheld tools and two smaller credit-card sized scrapers—and all of them work effectively.
 The tool gathers hair and dirt into rolls on the carpet, which you can then either vacuum up or pick up by hand.
-It took one or two passes to clean an area, but it’s small, about 4 inches wide, so how efficient that is for you will depend on the size of the area you’re cleaning.
+It took one or two passes to clean an area, but it’s small, about four inches wide, so how efficient that is for you will depend on the size of the area you’re cleaning.

 Note that this carpet rake isn’t a good pick for finer fabrics, like upholstery, where it might snag.
 For that, stick to the ChomChom.